Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool submits feedback, bug reports, or feature requests to Luther Systems.
-It uses a specific verb-resource combination and is distinct from sibling tools (infrastructure and conversation tools).
+The description clearly states the tool is for submitting feedback, bug reports, or feature requests to Luther Systems.
+It distinguishes itself from sibling tools (none of which are feedback-related) and uses a specific verb-resource combination (submit feedback).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.